-Estimated reading time: 6 minutesPillow struggle is a thing.
+Estimated reading time: 7 minutesPillow struggle is a thing.
 Is there the perfect pillow to hypermobile necks that will help prevent neck and shoulder pain?
 This is the number one non-movement related question I get emails and questions about.

-I don’t know about you but the thought of travelling and sleeping in another bed, with another pillow can be a major cause of stress.
 I have been known to take my own pillows with me if feasible.
-There is nothing worse than arriving at your holiday destination, and finding an unsatisfactory pillow situation and waking up with a sore neck and headache.
+There is nothing worse than arriving at your holiday destination and finding an unsatisfactory pillow situation, only to wake up with a sore neck and headache.

 The research on pillows?

 Head and neck positioning are integral to overall sleep quality.
 It is reported that poor cervical posture while sleeping places excessive amounts of stress on cervical spine structures.
-This can increase waking symptoms including neck and shoulder pain, tension headaches, and muscular stiffness (2).
-The research found four parameters for pillow success: height, temperature, material, and shape.
+This can increase waking symptoms, including neck and shoulder pain, tension headaches, and muscular stiffness (2).

-Although Radwan et al did not look specifically at hypermobility in their research, they concluded that “a latex pillow material, currently has the greatest evidence in improving sleep comfort and quality, decreasing neck pain, and improving overall function.
-Additionally, a pillow height between 7 and 11 centimeters was shown to yield the highest comfort ratings, reduce cervical and cranial pressure, reduce cervical muscle activation, and promote optimal spinal alignment”.
-It could be worth looking into if you are struggling with pillow support.
+Although Radwan et al did not look specifically at hypermobility in their research, they concluded that “a latex pillow material currently has the greatest evidence in improving sleep comfort and quality, decreasing neck pain, and improving overall function.
+Additionally, a pillow height between 7 and 11 centimeters was shown to yield the highest comfort ratings, reduce cervical and cranial pressure, reduce cervical muscle activation, and promote optimal spinal alignment.”

 Different kinds of pillows

 Personally, I’ve tried so many different pillows.
-I have soft pillows, moulded shaped pillows, orthopaedic v-shape pillows and my latest is a buckwheat pillow.
+I have soft pillows, moulded shaped pillows, orthopaedic v-shape pillows, and my latest is a buckwheat pillow.
 I think I’ve found a winner!

 I’m not selling or endorsing buckwheat pillows, but I thought this might be useful info to share.
 A fellow zebra and client of mine was given a tip from another zebra about buckwheat pillows.
 I’d never heard of them but decided to give it a go.
 I’m a few years in and have zero morning neck pain.